Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Put them on a separate list on the Scrum board, available for all to see.
 - [x] Add them to the Product Backlog and keep the Product Owner posted on the expected effort.
 - [ ] Run the Integration and Regression Tests before the end of the Sprint, and capture the open work for the Sprint Backlog of the next Sprint.
-- [x] Add them to the definition of “Done” so the work is taken care of every Sprint.
+- [x] Add them to the Definition of Done so the work is taken care of every Sprint.

 _[⬆ Back to Top](#table-of-contents)_